Equity Options (including Options on Canadian Depositary Receipts “CDRs”)

 Last trading day

-The third Friday of the contract month, provided it is a business day.
-If it is not a business day, the first preceding business day.
+• For monthly expiries: trading ceases on the third Friday of the Delivery Month, provided it is a business day.
+If it is not a business day, trading will cease on the first preceding business day.

 Expiration day